-- 1. Term bank loans bear interest ranging from 9.50% to 13.50% p.a.
-The term loans are secured by way of pari-passu first charge over the unencumbered movable fixed assets acquired out of such term loans availed by the Company.
+- 1. Term bank loans bear interest ranging from 15.50% to 16.50% p.a.
+The term loans are secured by way of paripassu first charge over the unencumbered movable fixed assets acquired out of such term loans availed by the Company.
 Further these loans are collaterally secured by way of equitable mortgage over the office premises and also by way of pari passu second charge on the entire current assets of the Company. - 2.
 Working capital facilities include Letter of credit discounted, buyer's credit and foreign currency demand loan.
 These are secured by pari-passu charge on current assets of the Company and moveable assets of the company, both present and future.
-Foreign currency demand loan bear an interest of Libor +550 bps.
-Other working capital borrowings bear interest ranging from 11% to 14% p.a.
+Further, these facilities are additionally secured by equitable mortgage over the land and building of M/s Pace Info Com Park Private Limited, subsidiary company and also by guarantee issued by the said subsidiary.
+Foreign currency demand loan bear an interest of Libor +650 bps.
+Other working capital borrowings bear interest ranging from 13.50% to 16.50% p.a.
 Such facilities are renewable every year. - 3.
 Borrowings from others are secured against relevant assets and software.
-However, the Company is in the process of obtaining no objection certificate from the bank with whom such relevant assets and software are hypothecated.
+These loans carry an interest rate ranging from 12% p.a to 15% p.a.